FadeDragon/Resume2020/Email Service - API/README.md

 # Overview of proposal

 ## Idea from the team
+The requirement as viewed from different teams.
-From the business' point of view, the requirement is to improve the reliability of emails in the main product.
-From the development point of view, having to fix bugs and rebuild the application adds unneccessary delays to the development cycle of the application.
+* From the business' point of view : improve the reliability of emails
+* From the development point of view : having to fix bugs and rebuild the application adds unneccessary delays to our work

-An idea was given, by the architect team, to split off the emailing sub-system into its own project and make use of AWS services.
+An idea was given, by the architect team, to split off the emailing sub-system into its own project and make use of AWS services for better reliability.

 ## Discussion
 We identified that the new system needs to immediately address the following : allow customer support teams to easily respond to cases of emails not being received; run as a separate service from the application; and handle the same volume of email requests as the current emailer system.